6 tips for creating emails in Figma

 #6 Exporting and Cannoli

 At last, once you’ve finished designing your email, it’s time to export it.
-Fortunately, this process is very simple with a tool called Cannoli, which essentially takes your Figma design and converts it into responsive email code for you with just a click of a button.
+Fortunately, this process is very simple using Cannoli, which essentially takes your Figma design and converts it into responsive email code for you with just a click of a button.
 All you need is the Figma URL of your design to get started.

 Once you give Cannoli a URL, you can choose an artboard from your Figma file and from there, Cannoli automatically codes your artboard into email code.
 After your design is coded, you’ll have the ability to add in any links or preheader text, and you’ll have plenty of flexibility to make changes to both your email copy and the code itself.